Credica/answer-for-reviewer3/README.md

 | F ↓    | 0.01±0.02 | 0.00±0.02 | −0.00±0.03 | **−0.04±0.02**    | −0.02±0.02 | −0.01±0.03 |
 | FWT ↑  | 0.33±0.03 | 0.35±0.05 | 0.35±0.05  | **0.39±0.04**     | 0.37±0.03  | 0.37±0.03  |

-**Analysis:**

-- Over a wide range θ∈[0.6, 1.0], P consistently remains ≥0.70 with low forgetting, indicating strong hyperparameter robustness.
-- **Degradation at θ=0.5:** Most tasks already exceed this low threshold during warmup, forcing expert reuse even when the match is suboptimal.
-This reduces task-specific knowledge coverage and degrades performance.
-- θ=0.8 achieves the optimal balance: strict enough to prevent premature reuse, permissive enough to enable knowledge activation for semantically similar tasks.

 ---